 Top picks: For particularly showy purple flowers, choose Hidcote Superior, Sarah or Munstead.

 You say “CLEM-uh-tiss,” I say “cluh-MAT-iss”: However you pronounce it, this is one dazzling vine with purple flowers.
 Some grow up to 30 feet tall, it provides more flowers in less space than almost anything you’ll find.
 Plant in a sunny, sheltered spot and watch it thrive.
 Discover more fragrant flowers that pollinators love.

 Top picks: The classic Jackmanii springs to mind instantly, but Arabella is all that plus multitones of blue and mauve.

 Campanula spp., Zones 3 to 9

+If you want a ground cover with purple flowers, try bellflower.
 In addition to perennials, the bellflower family includes annuals and biennials, all with graceful blossoms lasting from late spring into summer.
 Although it also enjoys full sun, planting in partial shade preserves its delicate colors.
 Keep bellflowers happy by watering regularly.

 Top picks: Try Birch Hybrid or Bavarian Blue for charming storybook shades.

 This fragrant, petite early bloomer grows from just 2 to 12 inches high.
 The vibrant, small purple flowers, which do best in full sun, emerge in late winter to early spring.